Digital design & leadership

 I've made loads of apps...

-I've worked in digital since 2005, initially as a front-end designer & developer, moving into user experience (UX) design and user interface (UI) design for native mobile and web apps, and now managing a development team of my own - but I've also done stints as a project manager, copywriter, content strategist, CMS technical support guy, and the classic "bloke who sits in the corner and looks after the website".
+I've worked in digital since 2005, initially as a front-end designer & developer, moving into UI and UX design for native mobile and web apps, and now leading development teams across a range of idustries - but I've also done stints as a project manager, copywriter, content strategist, CMS technical support guy, and the classic "bloke who sits in the corner and looks after the website".

 My employers have ranged from large organisations (both national & local government, and higher education), through charities and not-for-profit’s, right down to small independent companies, so I've seen the web evolve from a whole bunch of different viewpoints.